meche/workflow/README.md

     - 1.1.1 UX
     - 1.1.2 Grid System
     - 1.1.3 About Design
-  - 1.2 Technology - Stylus, the power
+  - 1.2 Technology - The power
   - 1.3 The Styleguide - Patterns

 - [2.
 Structure](02-structure.md)